 Various financial aid programs are available to law students and are divided into three categories: scholarships, loans, and employment.
 Scholarships come from institutional sources and are subject to fund limitations.
 Loans are generally unlimited in availability.
 Some loans are credit-based.
-Total financial aid received may not exceed the published cost of attendance (COA) of approximately $70,000 and $60,000 for day and evening programs, respectively, for the 2012–13 academic year.
+Total financial aid received may not exceed the published cost of attendance (COA) which may be viewed at law.edu/admissions/financial-aid.html.
 Eligibility for federal student aid requires half-time status.
 Half-time status, for the purpose of financial aid, is defined as six or more credit hours per semester.
 Half-time enrollment during the eight-week summer session is defined as three or more credit hours.

-Through this program students may borrow up to $20,500 per academic year.
+Direct Unsubsidized Stafford Loan Through this program students may borrow up to $20,500 per academic year.
 Information about the loan application process is provided in April by the law school’s Office of Financial Aid.
 Eligibility requires the completion of the Free Application for Federal Student Aid (FAFSA), as the tool that establishes the applicant’s citizenship status.
-U.S. citizens and permanent residents are eligible for the Stafford Loan.
-The interest rate for borrowers is 6.8 percent.
-Interest begins accruing at the time the loan is disbursed — typically one half the amount requested is disbursed at the start of each semester.
+U.S. citizens and permanent residents are eligible for the Direct Unsubsidized Loan.
+The interest rate for borrowers changes each year based on the 91-day Treasury Bill.
+Applicable interest rates may be viewed at https://studentaid.gov/understand-aid/types/loans/interest-rates#rates Interest begins accruing at the time the loan is disbursed — typically one half the amount requested is disbursed at the start of each semester.
 The repayment period begins approximately six months after graduation or the student ceases to be enrolled at least halftime.
 The standard repayment period is 10 years, but may be extended to 25 years, with options to use graduated repayments for both standard and extended repayment periods.
-Also available is an Income-Based Repayment option.
-Stafford Loans are eligible for the Public Service Loan Forgiveness Program.
+Also available are Income-Driven Repayment options.
+Direct Loans are eligible for the Public Service Loan Forgiveness program.

-Graduate and professional (e.g., law) students are eligible to borrow through the Federal Direct Graduate PLUS loan program.
-Terms are similar to Stafford loans although the interest rate is fixed at 7.9 percent.
-Payment of principle and interest may be deferred while the student is enrolled at least half time.
+Graduate and professional (e.g., law) students are eligible to borrow through the Federal Direct PLUS loan program.
+Terms are similar to Direct Unsubsidized Loan.
+The interest rate changes each year based on the 91-day Treasury Bill.
+Applicable interest rates may be at https://studentaid.gov/understand-aid/types/loans/interest-rates#rates Payment of principle and interest may be deferred while the student is enrolled at least half time.
 The repayment period typically is 10 years, but may be extended to 25 years.
-Income-based repayment is also available.
+Income-driven repayment plans are also available.
 The maximum amount available is the school’s Cost of Attendance (tuition and fees, plus a living expense allowance for nine months) minus grants, scholarships, other loans, and Federal Work-Study awards.

 Often overlooked are many benefits available to veterans and children of deceased veterans, or those disabled in military service.
 In addition to the benefits offered directly by the Veterans Administration, others are available through various service organizations such as the American Legion, Veterans of Foreign Wars, Catholic War Veterans, and directly through the branches of the armed services.
 Any possible claim resulting from current or past military service of the student or a member of the family should be investigated.